-Commercial Photography is not allowed at Duke Farms.
+Commercial Photography is NOT allowed at Duke Farms.
 The following applies to photography on the grounds and in the buildings at Duke Farms:

 Duke Farms reserves all rights for photographic reproduction of Duke Farms Property.

 Recreational photography may be conducted in designated areas without an appointment and free of charge.
 Portraits of any kind done by a professional photographer are not considered recreational photography.
-A courtesy call is requested if groups or classes plan to visit.
+A courtesy call or group form is requested if groups or classes plan to visit.
 Any groups or classes that charge a fee are considered to be a professional group and commercial photography and therefore not permitted.

 The Following Rules Apply to All Photography at Duke Farms: